ogobrecht/ogobrecht.github.io.sources/content/posts/2018/plex-plsql-export-utilities.md

 PLEX is a standalone PL/SQL package with export utilities.
 It was created to be able to quickstart version control for existing (APEX) apps.
 It currently has two main functions called __BackApp__ and __Queries_to_CSV__.
 Queries_to_CSV is used by BackApp as a helper function, but its functionality is also useful as a standalone.
 This post is all about BackApp, which has the following features:

 - Export the app definition of an APEX app (splitted files and optional single SQL file)
+- Export all ORDS modules from the current schema
 - Export all object DDL from the current schema
 - Export table data into CSV files
 - Provide basic script templates for export/import of whole app for DEV, TEST and PROD